What are altcoins? A guide to the cryptocurrencies beyond Bitcoin

 An altcoin is an alternative cryptocurrency to Bitcoin, which itself was the only crypto coin at one point in time.
 During its early years Bitcoin dominated the field so much that other rivals were defined in relation to the original cryptocurrency.
 It was Bitcoin – and everything else.
 So whatever was not Bitcoin was, somewhat derisively, called altcoins or perhaps, even less charitably, sh*tcoins, in a rhyme with the original digital currency.

 So altcoins are any cryptocurrency that is not Bitcoin.
 In the early years of cryptocurrency, this kind of definition made a lot of sense, since Bitcoin occupied most of the market’s attention, and competitors made up dozens or even a few hundred alternative coins.
-Nowadays, experts put the estimate of the number of individual cryptocurrencies at more than 10,000.
+Nowadays, some experts put the estimate of the number of individual cryptocurrencies at more than 19,000.
 So it makes less sense than ever to define the crypto field as “Bitcoin and everything else.”

 That said, Bitcoin remains the largest cryptocurrency, with a market capitalization – the value of the total number of coins in existence – at more than twice the second largest player, Ethereum, according to CoinMarketCap.com.
 And the size of other players drops quickly from there.